"Proper" Shift Rules for Derivatives of Perturbed-Parametric Quantum Evolutions: Technical overview

 \mypar To summarize, first note that the expression on the RHS in Item~\ref{prop:overview:fold:quadratic:param-folding:apx} in the case ``$x\in[-p,+p]$'' is $O_{K,C}(1/c^2)$, i.e., we have quadratic decay of the approximation error in terms of the largest parameter value queried.

-In the situation of Def.~\ref{def:perturbed-parametric}, a greatest common divisor of the difference set of the spectrum of~$A$ (taking the reciprocal gives~$p$) would be expected to be known, a smaller common divisor can be chosen to cover a larger interval in the order-$1/c^2$ case of Item~\ref{prop:overview:fold:quadratic:param-folding:apx}.
+As for the value of~$p$, in the situation of Def.~\ref{def:perturbed-parametric}, a greatest common divisor of the difference set of the spectrum of~$A$ would be expected to be known, and a smaller common divisor can be chosen to cover a larger interval in the order-$1/c^2$ case of Item~\ref{prop:overview:fold:quadratic:param-folding:apx}.
 The number~$c$ is the main quantity to play with: In the interval $[-p,+p]$, the approximation error goes down quadratically in~$c$, while the maximum magnitude of a parameter value increases linearly, and the expected magnitude of a parameter value increases only logarithmically.
-As a minor effect, note that increasing~$c$ might decrease~$C$.
+Note that increasing~$c$ might allow to decrease~$C$, as for each fixed~$f$, $C$ decays linearly as $c\to\infty$.

 The strict condition ``$x\in[-p,+p]$'' in Item~\ref{prop:overview:fold:quadratic:param-folding:apx} is merely to make the proof less onerous: The interested reader will, upon inspection of the proof in \S\ref{ssec:truncfold:fold-quadratic}, realize that the quadratic decay of the approximation error holds if $\abs{x} \le p + (1-\Omega(1))c$, and hence in particular for $\abs{x}=o(c)$.
 Generally speaking, it should be understood that the approximation error decreases as $\abs{x}\ll c+p$ and increases as~$\abs{x}$ approaches $c+p$.
 A look at the proof reveals that a more fine grained analysis would have in the denominator the term $c+p-\abs{x}$ instead of~$2Kc$, provided that $\abs{x} \le c+p-\Omega_K(1)$; this would lead to decays between $(1/c)^1$ and~$(1/c)^2$ in that region of~$x$'s.